Calvert Markham, Director of the Centre, introduces the Historical Archive:

 Academic studies take a similar line, offering various explanations of how consultants manipulate “the value systems not only of their clients, but also of society at large” or exploit “fears and uncertainties” to peddle their wares.
 The proposition that success in selling business services might be founded on a track record of improvements to business performance remains unexamined.

 We do have reasonable accounts of the early, post-Taylorean years and I should be able to reconstruct the true story of the divestments.
 But we know more about the politics of ancient Egypt than management consultancy in the 21st Century.
-There is of course a book with that title--dating from 1999 and a whole slew of “2020” visions of the industry as it will be next year (sadly with no mention of ).
+There is of course a book with that title - dating from 1999 and a whole slew of “2020” visions of the industry written in advance (sadly with no mention of ).
 In fact the future of consultancy is remarkably well documented compared to its past.

 This all sounds rather negative, but I am in fact looking forward to detecting the neutrino-like traces that consultancy has left as it passed throughout corporate body.
 But I can’t do it alone.
 I will be searching whatever archives I can gain access to but the truth is out there.